Extract Word Properties Java with GroupDocs.Metadata

 2. Access Root Package

-Next, obtain the root package to interact with file format properties:
+Next, obtain the root package that exposes Word‑specific metadata:

 WordProcessingRootPackage root = metadata.getRootPackageGeneric();